Prevention,Preventive Care,Chronic Conditions,Physical Health,American Heart Month,Whole Person Health

 - Stress: Chronic stress can affect blood pressure, especially if you try to mitigate stress with unhealthy behaviors like eating unhealthy foods, not being physically active, using tobacco products or over consuming alcohol.

-- Sleep: Sleeping less than 7 hours per night is associated with an increased risk of high blood pressure.
+- Sleep: Sleeping less than seven hours per night is associated with an increased risk of high blood pressure.

 Ways hypertension affects health